- Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

 Hospitals in São Paulo tend to be concentrated in the upper-income areas that expats are likely to live in, meaning they will be easily accessible.
 Given that its healthcare system has to serve millions of residents, there is a wide selection of hospitals, pharmacies and private practices available to expats living in the city.

-Since Brazil is a Portuguese-speaking country, expats may experience some language barriers.
-However, most doctors should have some basic knowledge of English or Spanish.
+Since Brazil is a Portuguese-speaking country, expats may experience some language barriers, but most doctors tend to have some basic knowledge of English or Spanish.
 This is especially true for doctors working in the private sector.

-Expats in São Paulo will have access to highly skilled doctors and medical staff, the latest technology and a variety of world-class options when it comes to private care.
-This does, of course, come at a price.
+Expats in São Paulo will have access to highly-skilled doctors and medical staff, the latest technology and a variety of world-class options when it comes to private care.
+This does, of course, come at a price, and it's therefore important that expats invest in good health insurance.

 Hospitals in São Paulo